josegaspar999/msc_list/mcode/_readme.txt

-In this folder is code to extract information from files created by hand from webpages.
+In this folder is code to extract information from files found at IST webpages.

 See main code in "main_tst.m" (based in calling "z_complete_process.m")